Can You Block Lost or Stolen AirPods from Getting Used?

 Does AppleCare cover AirPods if stolen?

 No. AppleCare is more of an extended warranty than insurance.
-This statement means that you’ll have support if something goes wrong with your AirPods (they quit charging, there isn’t any sound, etc.), but you won’t get a replacement if they are lost or stolen.
+This statement means that you’ll have support if something goes wrong with your AirPods (they quit charging, there isn’t any sound, etc.), but you won’t get a replacement if they get lost or stolen.

 If I lose one, do I have to buy a new set?